bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 #### Redirecting and writing to a file

-Unix systems start looking for free file descriptors at zero.
-STDOUT*FILENO will be the first available one and thus get assigned when \_open()* is called.
+Unix systems start looking for free file descriptors at zero. **STDOUTFILENO** will be the first available one and thus get assigned when open() is called.

+#### Mechanism: Limited Direct Execution

+As we know with the **time sharing** approach the CPU virtualization is achieved.

+##### Challenges when building the virtualization machinery

+###### Performance

+How can we implement virtualization without adding excessive overhead to the system?

+###### Control

+How can we run processes efficiently while retaining control over the CPU?